EssamWisam/cmp-docs/public/department/Extras/Opportunities/GraduateStudies.md

 | Graduate Studies at Cairo University | Graduate Studies in Europe | Graduate Studies in the United States | Graduate Studies in Canada |
 |--------------------------------------|-----------------------------|--------------------------------------|----------------------------|

-But before we do this, lets motivate you to pursue graduate studies.
+But before we do this, let's motivate you to pursue graduate studies.

 ![image](https://i.gifer.com/2PHb.gif)